lielar/dva/ReadMe.md

 ```sh
 mvn tomcat7::deploy
 ```

+# Test cases
+Run the test cases in Eclipse.

 # Pages to view
 1. claims.html - lists all the claims.
 2. users.html - lists all the users and their respective claims.
 Uses a REST endpoint.